 Human trafficking is often confused with human smuggling, which involves illegal border crossings.
 Trafficking does not require any movement whatsoever.
 Survivors can be recruited and trafficked in their own home towns, even their own homes.

-The Ugly Truth: Stories about human trafficking are often set in far-away places, but it happens all over the world, including in the United States.
+Stories about human trafficking are often set in far-away places, but it happens all over the world, including in Central Ohio.
 Human trafficking victims have been found working in restaurants, hotels, nail salons, and shops in small towns and booming cities.
-Wherever you live, human trafficking has taken place there.